How to Avoid Cold and Flu Outbreaks in the Office: 6 Essential Practices

 Quick Tip: Boost your immunity by adding cinnamon to your favorite espresso or latte.
 Cinnamon helps inhibit inflammatory substances.
 And don’t forget about Vitamin C. While it may not keep you from getting sick, Vitamin C has been proven to reduce the severity and duration of an illness.

-Rule #6: If You Get Sick, Stay Home
+Practice #6: If You Get Sick, Stay Home

 Remember we may infect others days BEFORE getting symptoms and up to one week AFTER getting sick.
 Children can be infectious even longer, up to several weeks.